telerik/reporting-docs/styling/rendering-and-paging/understanding-rendering-behaviors.md

 ---
-title: Understanding Rendering Behaviors
+title: Rendering Behaviors
-page_title: Understanding Rendering Behaviors
+page_title: Rendering Behaviors at a glance
-description: Understanding Rendering Behaviors
+description: "Understand how the different report renderers behave.
+Learn more about how the rules for paging and displaying report items change depending on the chosen renderin method."
 slug: telerikreporting/designing-reports/rendering-and-paging/understanding-rendering-behaviors
 tags: understanding,rendering,behaviors
 published: True